mulias/No-Fear-Shakespeare-Lang/README.md

 # No Fear Shakespear

-Being a modern translation of the classic programming language.
+Being a modern adaptation of the classic programming language.

 ## Todo or not todo

-- Implement PEG or recursive decent parser
-- Pretty print Horatio AST
+- Pretty print Horatio AST (in progress)
 - Use seeded randomness to a specific NFSP program AST will always produce the same output.
 - Check at runtime that all used vars are present on stage